Back To Search Results

 Prognosis

-The prognosis after both-bone forearm fractures is generally very good.
-Studies have shown very high rates of union in two months following operative fixation.[29][30]
-Range of motion exercises of the wrist and elbow are encouraged early following operative fixation, often within one week.
-Mild decreases in grip strength and range of motion have been observed; however, rates of disability are low.[31][32][33]
+The prognosis after both bone forearm fractures is generally very good.
+Studies have shown very high union rates in 2 months following operative fixation.[29][30]
+Range of motion wrist and elbow exercises are encouraged early following operative fixation, often within 1 week.
+Mild decreases in grip strength and range of motion have been observed; however, disability rates are low.[31][32][33]

 Complications

 Acute compartment syndrome is a devastating complication of both bone forearm fractures treated with or without surgery.
 If compartment syndrome is confirmed or suspected, emergent fasciotomy should be performed.[34]
 Complications following the surgical intervention of both bone forearm fractures include infection, bleeding, non-union, malunion, cross-union, and neurovascular injury.
 These are minimized by routine surgical safety measures, including medically optimizing the patient before surgery, using standard approaches, and administering antibiotics perioperatively.
-The use of bone grafting for significantly comminuted or segmental fractures may decrease the risk of non-union.[35]
+Using bone grafting for significantly comminuted or segmental fractures may decrease non-union risk.[35]

 The risk of radioulnar synostosis has been associated with a single-incision approach.[36]
-Inadequately treatment and/or reduction of both bone forearm fractures can cause significant loss of motion and function.
+Inadequately treatment or reduction of both bone forearm fractures can cause significant loss of motion and function.
 Malunion particularly limits the pronation-supination movements.[37]
 Hardware may become bothersome and necessitate removal.
 There is an increased risk of refracture after plate and screw removal.
-Initial characteristics of the fracture, early removal, lack of bracing after hardware removal, and characteristics of the plate all appear to influence the risk of refracture.[38]
-Disruption of the proximal or distal radioulnar joints, as well as the radiocapitellar joint, should be appropriately evaluated for and treated as there are unique complications with these injuries.[36]
+Initial characteristics of the fracture, early removal, lack of bracing after hardware removal, and plate characteristics all appear to influence the risk of refracture.[38]
+Disruption of the proximal or distal radioulnar joints and the radiocapitellar joint should be appropriately evaluated for and treated as there are unique complications with these injuries.[36]

 Postoperative and Rehabilitation Care